 The nearest spits, ‘You let her loose in the first place; bailiff told us.’

-Mortrissant laughed, ‘You’re wrong, an easy mistake to make, the fault’s yours.
+Mortrissant laughs and answers him, ‘You’re wrong, an easy mistake to make, the fault’s yours.
 You should be grateful I’ve caught your runaway.’

-‘What are you?
-A Pirate?’ say’s another of the men blocking their way.
+‘Who do you think you are pirate?’ say’s another of the men blocking their way.

 ‘Bit late for returning property.’